Modern American manufacturing facility

 Bottom Line

-We have a tremendous opportunity to incentivize manufacturing companies to adopt advanced manufacturing, innovate, and restore lost American product leadership while regaining national security.
+We have a tremendous opportunity to incentivize manufacturing companies to adopt advanced manufacturing, innovate, and restore lost American product leadership while regaining national security and supporting the defense industrial base.
 Current equity and loan programs, while critical to the DIB, cannot scale to the tens of thousands of middle-tier suppliers required for a robust industrial base.
 This package uses simple tax and finance incentives tied to Domestic Value Added (DVA: U.S. labor, facilities, and domestic inputs) to improve manufacturing returns and unlock lower-cost private financing across the full supply chain, especially the "missing middle" which current programs do not reach.

 Manufacturing returns lag other industries: money and talent follow returns.
 If we want to rebuild manufacturing, we need to improve its return profile.